-- 1. The rate of principal payments (including prepayments) of the Mortgages underlying the Securities will affect their weighted average lives and the yields realized by investors in the Securities.
+1. The rate of principal payments (including prepayments) of the Mortgages underlying the Securities will affect their weighted average lives and the yields realized by investors in the Securities.
 The Mortgages do not contain "due-on-sale" provisions.
 Any Mortgage may be prepaid in full or in part at any time without penalty.
 The rate of payments (including prepayments and recoveries in respect of liquidations) on the Mortgages depends on a variety of economic, geographic, social, and other factors, including prevailing market interest rates.
-Adjustable rate mortgage loans may respond differently than fixed-rate mortgage loans to the factors that influence payment behavior.
 The rate of prepayments with respect to single-family mortgage loans has fluctuated significantly over the years.
-Also, there is no assurance that prepayment patterns for the Mortgages will conform to patterns for conventional adjustable rate mortgage loans.
-In general, if prevailing mortgage interest rates fall materially below the stated interest rates on the Mortgages (giving consideration to the cost of refinancing), the rate of prepayment of those Mortgages would be expected to increase, particularly because the availability of fixed rate mortgage loans at competitive interest rates may encourage borrowers to prepay their adjustable rate Mortgages.
-If mortgage interest rates rise materially above the stated interest rates on the Mortgages, the rate of prepayment of those Mortgages would be expected to decrease. - 2.
-The interest rate on each Mortgage will adjust on the applicable mortgage interest adjustment date (even though the index may fluctuate during the year), and the annual increases and decreases will be limited by the annual adjustment cap of one percentage point for one- and three-year ARMs with a "1/5" cap structure, and no more than two percentage points for sevenand ten-year ARMs with a "2/6" cap structure.
-The five-year hybrid ARM will use a "1/5" or a "2/6" cap structure, depending on product and pool type.
-Interest rate adjustments may not exceed five percentage points over the life of the loan for one- and three- year ARMs, while seven-and ten-year ARMs may not exceed six percentage points over the life of the loan.
-Similarly, interest rate adjustments for the five-year hybrid ARM will be limited by either a five or six percentage point change over the life of the loan, depending on product type and pool suffix.
-In addition, the mortgage rate for each Mortgage will be based on the index (which may not rise and fall consistently with the prevailing interest rates on other adjustable rate mortgage loans based on other indices) plus the mortgage margin (which may differ from then current mortgage margins for other adjustable rate mortgage loans).
-As a result, the mortgage interest rates on the Mortgages at any time may not equal the prevailing rates for similar adjustable rate mortgage loans, and the rate of prepayment may be higher or lower than would otherwise be anticipated.
+Also, there is no assurance that prepayment patterns for the Mortgages will conform to patterns for conventional fixed-rate mortgage loans.
+In general, if prevailing mortgage interest rates fall materially below the stated interest rates on the Mortgages (giving consideration to the cost of refinancing), the rate of prepayment of those Mortgages would be expected to increase.
+If mortgage interest rates rise materially above the stated interest rates on the Mortgages, the rate of prepayment of those Mortgages would be expected to decrease.

+2. All the Mortgages included in the pool are GEMs.
+As a result, principal of the Securities will be distributable at a more rapid rate than would be the case if the pool consisted of comparable level payment mortgages (absent prepayment and default considerations).